NEXMAP/odom_GlobalSprint2017/README.md

 Next join [our Slack channel](http://opendataopenminds.slack.com) by asking Elisabeth  either via email (lisard at gmail) or [Twitter](https://twitter.com/lisard).
 Consider following [our nonprofit, Nexmap](http://twitter.com/sfnexmap), on Twitter.

 Most of all, <b>check out our [issues](ISSUES.md) page for specific ways you can contribute!</b> Each issue explains where and how to make a particular contribution.
-Generally it is either though adding comments to the issue or working on a linked Google Doc.
-If you don't understand what we are asking for or you want to help in other ways, get in touch with Elisabeth or just [open a new issue](../../issues).
+Generally we ask you add comments to the issue or work on a linked Google Doc.
+If you don't understand what we are asking for or you want to help in other ways, get in touch with Elisabeth or [open a new issue](../../issues).

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.